Spinout (soundtrack)

-Spinout is the fourteenth soundtrack album by American singer and musician Elvis Presley, released by RCA Victor in mono and stereo, LPM/LSP 3702, on October 31, 1966.
+Spinout is the 14th soundtrack album by American singer and musician Elvis Presley, released by RCA Victor in mono and stereo, LPM/LSP 3702, on October 31, 1966.
 It is the soundtrack to the 1966 film of the same name starring Presley.
 Recording sessions for the film songs took place at Radio Recorders in Hollywood, California, on February 16 and 17, 1966.
-The album was augmented with three non-film songs recorded earlier in the year.
+The album was augmented with three non-film songs recorded later that year.
 It peaked at number 18 on the Top Pop Albums chart.

 Background

 In early 1966, executives at RCA and Presley's manager, Colonel Tom Parker, had arrived at the same conclusion.
 They could no longer expect records of only soundtrack recordings and session leftovers to perform as strongly as in the past.
 Popular music was rife with changes in the mid-1960s, Soundtrack sales were plunging, shifting fewer units and peaking at lower positions on the chart.